laneros/laneros-browser-extension/README.md

 # Laneros Browser Extension

-Designed for www.laneros.com, this extension allows access to a range of options in a fast way:
+Designed for www.laneros.com, this extension allows access to a variety of options quickly:

-1. Conversations
+1. Quick links to different user options
-2. Alerts
+2. Conversations
-3. Subscriptions
+3. Alerts
-4. User Info
+4. Subscriptions
 5. Bookmarks

-Also has a section with quick links to different user options
+Also, it has a section where basic user information can be found

+Option to search in the site from the extension pop-up window

-Finally, periodically check (with interval adjustment in extension options) if there are new conversations, new alerts or unread subscriptions and if so, displays a consolidated or individual notification
+Finally, it checks periodically (with interval adjustment in the extension's options) if there are new conversations, new alerts or unread subscriptions and if so displays a consolidated notification or an individual notification

-Normal mode or dark mode available
+Available in normal and dark mode (configurable in the options)

 ## About Laneros